 Markets and incentives

 Sometimes, during our travels, my husband and I love to explore non-touristy neighbourhoods in a city.
 So, recently, when we were in Budapest, we went into the central market.
-I was very happy to find vegetables that I never find in Barcelona and was contemplating smuggling a few of them back on my RyanAir flight, but eventually didn’t.
+I was very happy to find vegetables that I never find in Barcelona and was contemplating smuggling a few of them back on my flight home, but eventually didn’t.

-But while I was there, I noticed something interesting.
-The shops at the entrance of the market had lousy veggies while the ones bang in the middle had way better (fresher and more variety) stock, but surprisingly, the fresher vegetables were marginally cheaper.
-After some thought I realised that the market was incentivising people for making the extra effort in going deeper into the market by offering them a discount.
-This is similar to the marriage market.
+While I was there, I noticed something interesting.
+The shops at the entrance of the market had lousy veggies while the ones bang in the middle had way better stock (fresher and more diverse), but surprisingly, these were also marginally cheaper.
+After some thought I realised that the market was incentivising people for making the extra effort of going deeper into the market by offering them a discount.